microsoftgraph/uwp-csharp-snippets-rest-sample/README.md

   * Visual Studio 2015
   * Windows 10 Tools for Visual Studio
   * Windows 10 (development mode enabled)
-  * An Office 365 account.
+  * An Office for business 365 account.
 You can sign up for [an Office 365 Developer subscription](https://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment#bk_Office365Account) that includes the resources that you need to start building Office 365 apps.
   * A Microsoft Azure tenant to register your application.
 Azure AD provides identity services that applications use for authentication and authorization.
 A trial subscription can be acquired here: [Microsoft Azure](https://account.windowsazure.com/SignUp).

      > Important: You will also need to ensure your Azure subscription is bound to your Office 365 tenant.
 To do this see [Associate your Office 365 account with Azure AD to create and manage apps](https://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment#bk_CreateAzureSubscription) for more information.